cloudfoundry/exemplar-release/README.md

 ### ERB

-We advise avoiding any ERB in your control scripts wherever possible.
+Any template in your job can use ERB (even the monit files!).
+While this is extremely powerful it can be very difficult to understand and maintain complex templates.
+Therefore, we advise avoiding any ERB in your control scripts wherever possible.
 The control flow of starting and stopping your program should be deterministic and simple.
 All ERB should be relegated to static configuration files so that properties can be interpolated.

-Any template in your job can use ERB (even the monit files!).
-While this is extremely powerful it can be very difficult to understand and maintain complex templates.
+#### Testing

+Your templates should be simple enough to not need testing, such as by doing a simple passthrough to property parsing in your own code, but you may find yourself with more-complex templating needs, such as when writing a release wrapping third-party code.
+Unfortunately, it is difficult to test BOSH template rendering.
+It is preferable to have a simple template (e.g. `<% p('my-properties').to_json %>`) that you transform with a custom executable that you can test in your standard unit-testing workflow.

 ### bash